Code-Institute-Submissions/Othello/README.md

 ***for the gamer:***

-* as a user, I wish to play a game of Othello without needing the board game.
+* As a user, I wish to play a game of Othello without needing the board game.
-* as a user, I wish to challenge someone around me for a game of othello.
+* As a user, I wish to challenge someone around me for a game of othello.
-* as a user, I wish to read the rules of the game to clearify how it works.
+* As a user, I wish to read the rules of the game to clearify how it works.
-* as a user, I wish to practice certain patterns to improve my skills at othello.
+* As a user, I wish to practice certain patterns to improve my skills at othello.

 *The ways this project help the user achieve these goals:*